annikamore11/county-health-data/README.md

-# Demographic and Health Rating Data From County Health Rankings
+# Population Health Data From County Health Rankings

 An R script to query, clean, and prepare County Health Rankings data.